 Specialty products of Hiroshima prefecture

-“Chirimen” made in the Ondo district of Kurahashijima in Kure City boasts a flavorful taste with the scent of the tide of the Seto Inland Sea.
+“Chirimen” is the name for whitbait in japanese.
+It is made in the Ondo district of Kurahashijima in Kure City and have a flavorful taste with the scent of the tide of the Seto Inland Sea.
 It is known as a specialty of Hiroshima prefecture and is popular as a souvenir.

 Conger eel from Miyajima